 Drivers who do not check their mirrors or cameras when backing up could easily strike a pedestrian passing behind them, especially in a parking lot.

 Many pedestrians are unsure what steps to take when a vehicle strikes them in Marksville.
-In general, it’s a good idea to:
+In general, it’s important to:

 Report Your Accident

 Call 911 after a vehicle strikes you in Marksville.
 Police officers will come to the accident scene and determine what happened.
 In many situations, they will file a report about the collision.

 You should also ensure you receive medical attention as soon as possible.
 If you don’t need emergency services, go to the hospital instead.

 Even if you feel fine, you should seek care.
 You may have an injury without any current symptoms, and this injury could worsen if it isn’t treated.
 For example, a concussion may not have obvious symptoms but can worsen.

 Collect Contact Information

 Hopefully, the driver who struck you stopped at the accident scene instead of committing a hit and run.
 If the driver stopped, get their contact information and insurance details.
 You may also gather information from any witnesses of the accident.

 While speaking with the driver who hit you, do not admit fault for the accident or apologize, as this could weaken your claim.